wsgan001/notes-to-conquer-the-world/CS 412꞉ Data Mining.md

 - 5.4.
 Grid-Based Clustering Methods
   - Explore multi-resolution grid data structure in clustering
   - Features and challenges
    - Efficiency and scalability.
    - Uniform.
 Hard to handle highly irregular data distributions
    - Locality: Limited predifined cell sizes
    - Curse of dimensionality

+- 5.5.
+STING: A Statistical Information Grid Approach
+   - First grid based clustering
+   - A cell at a high level contains a number of smaller cells of the next lower level.
+   - Advantages: Query-independent, easy to parallelize, incremental update.
+Efficient, O(K)
+   - Disadvantages: loss of accuracy in query processing.

+- 5.6.
+CLIQUE: Grid-Based Subspace Clustering
+   - Density and grid base subspace clustering.
+   - Advantages: automatically finds subspaces of the highest dim.
+Insensitive to the order of records and does not presume some cononical data distribution.
+Scales linearly with size of input.
+   - Disadvantages: Quality depends on the appropiate choice of the number and width of the partition and grid cells.